 - South Dakota

-Something else you may want to consider is the availability of seat belts in your fifth wheel.
-It’s a proven fact that seat belts save lives, and your passengers can only benefit from having access to that particular safety feature.
+- Put seat belts in the fifth wheel.
+Seat belts save lives, and trailer passengers can only benefit from this safety feature.